Pylons/deform/docs/basics.rst

 :class:`colander.MappingSchema`) we created in the previous section as the first positional parameter to the :class:`deform.Form` class; we passed the value ``('submit',)`` as the value of the ``buttons`` keyword argument.
-This will cause a single button labeled ``Submit`` to be injected at the bottom of the form rendering.
+This will cause a single ``submit`` input element labeled ``Submit`` to be injected at the bottom of the form rendering.
 We chose to pass in the button names as a sequence of strings, but we could have also passed a sequence of instances of the :class:`deform.Button` class.
 Either is permissible.

 Note that the first positional argument to :class:`deform.Form` must be a schema node representing a *mapping* object (a structure which